-In some cases, this extra layer imposed by institutions, companies or organisations might even be more important than our own, personal goals.
-In some extreme cases, these external goals might indeed be the only reason we’re studying Chinese.
-Perhaps we need those credits to get into the program we want or our parents force you to take Chinese in school even though we don’t want to.
-Many people consider learning Chinese because they think it will give them an edge, not necessarily because they like the language.
+In some cases, this extra layer imposed by institutions, companies or organisations might even be more important than your personal goals.
+In extreme cases, the external goals might indeed be the only reason you’re studying Chinese.
+Perhaps you need those credits to get into the program you want or our parents forced you to take Chinese in school, even though you didn’t want to.

 Personal goals and institutional goals

 There is also a difference between actual ability and performance on at est. Answering multiple choice questions is not the same as listening to a lecture, writing a short essay on a random topic is not the same as writing a letter to someone in Chinese.
-In short, you can be very good at Chinese and still fail the tests.
-Conversely, you can pass the tests and still lack crucial skills that simply aren’t within the range of the test.
+In short, you can be very good at Chinese and still fail tests.
+Conversely, you can pass exams and still lack crucial skills you aren’t being tested on.

 - Efficiency analysis